William G. Miner was born on June 26, 1864 near Humbert, Somerset County, PA, the son of Henry A. and Matilda (Rose) Miner.

 As a teenager, William migrated with his parents to Connellsville, Fayette County, PA, where his father found work laboring in the booming coal and coke industry.

 On Feb.
-23, 1887, William married his first wife, Alice Amanda Kuhns (possibly also spelled "Koonce" or "Koontz") (1868-1910), the daughter of Peter and Sarah E. (Young) Kuhns, and a native of Allegheny County, PA.
+23, 1887, William was joined in matrimony with his first wife, Alice Amanda Kuhns (possibly also spelled "Koonce" or "Koontz") (1868-1910), the daughter of Peter and Sarah E. (Young) Kuhns, and a native of Allegheny County, PA.
 The ceremony was performed by justice of the peace Thomas R. Torrance.
 William was age 24 at the time, and Alice 19.

-The Miners had six children -- William Harry Miner, Meda Venetta Buttermore, Minnie M. Parker, Lillian "Lillie Belle" Belle McDowell Walters, Espy Leroy Miner and an unnamed infant.
+The Miners produced a family of seven children -- William Harry Miner, Meda Venetta Buttermore, Minnie M. Parker, Lillian "Lillie Belle" Belle McDowell Walters, Espy Leroy Miner and an unnamed infant.

 Over the years, the family lived in a variety of places, following available coal mine jobs.
 These include Westmoreland County, PA (1887), Dunbar (1893), Connellsville (1900), Hempfield Township (1902-03), Continental #2 (1907), Allison, Fayette County (1916) and Morgantown, Monongalia County, WV (1920s-30s).
 William is known to have been a farmer at Continental #2 and a fireman in the Allison Mine in 1916, and also to have worked as a railroad brakeman at one time.